sidhantpatra27/100-days-of-code/log.md

 **Today's Progress**: For most of the day I was working on the Python methods and functions worksheet from Udemy.
 I started learing Python from udemy a while ago and plan to finish it ASAP.
 That's why I'm doing it sidewise along with Competitive Coding.
 Today I just finished reading about the STL containers.
 Practiced two Basic problems on map and set container classes.

 **Thoughts**: Today was a slow paced day.
-Kuni Mamu was here so did'nt study much throughout the day.
+Kuni Mamu was here so didn't study much throughout the day.
+I am not following the #100DaysOfCode for Python cause I don't want to spend that much amount of time on it.
+Rather I plan to start #100DayOfMLCode as soon as I finish the Python tutorial.

 **Link(s) to work**
 1. [C++ STL | Set 3 (map)](https://practice.geeksforgeeks.org/problems/c-stl-set-3-map/1)